Soph055/learn-fullstack/React/README.md

 ## Features
 - Search and view real-time weather by city
-- Displays temperature, city name, and weather icon
+- Displays temperature and city name
 - Responsive UI, easy to use